 RERF aims to characterize and quantify the late health effects of radiation using data from the atomic-bomb survivors.
 The Department of Epidemiology's follow-up of the Life Span Study (LSS) of survivors, the in utero cohort, and the F1 cohort (offspring conceived after the bombing) is crucial to accomplishing these purposes.
 Follow-up outcomes include deaths of survivors and causes of death wherever they may occur in Japan and cancer incidence in Hiroshima and Nagasaki prefectures, where a large percentage of the survivors still dwell.
-Histological specimens of cancer cases are also collected by tissue registries in collaboration with community pathologists.
-Around 31% of the LSS cohort members were still alive at the end of 2012, including 81% of those who were less than 10 years old at the time of bombing (ATB).
-Moreover, 81% of the in utero and 90% of the F1 cohorts are still alive.
+Histological specimens of cancer cases have been used for patho-epidemiological studies in collaboration with community pathologists who keep those materials.
+Around 30% of the LSS cohort members were still alive at the end of 2013, including 78% of those who were less than 10 years old at the time of bombing (ATB).
+Moreover, 80% of the in utero and 90% of the F1 cohorts are still alive.
 Therefore, continued follow-up of these young age groups for an additional 20 years or more is clearly essential.
-Important aims are to investigate consistency between evidence and biological mechanisms of radiation epidemiologically evaluate other risk factors for confounding or modification of radiation risks, and to more precisely determine the magnitude of risk for radiosensitive subgroups such as those who were in early childhood or in utero at the time of exposure.
+Important aims are to investigate consistency between epidemiological evidence and biological mechanisms of radiation effects, to epidemiologically evaluate other risk factors for confounding or modification of radiation risks, and to more precisely determine the magnitude of risk for radiosensitive subgroups such as those who were in early childhood or in utero at the time of exposure.
+For these F1 studies we are developing an integrated program in the Genetics Research Cluster.